About the Advertising and Public Relations Program

 Why should you choose SAU’s advertising and public relations program?

 The study of communication at Spring Arbor University is a hands-on experience, with a foundation in classical and Christian perspectives.
 All students complete a core sequence that promotes a thoughtful and ethical understanding of communication principles and best practices.

 Throughout the program you will apply these principles.
 We offer extracurricular opportunities in writing, acting, broadcasting, designing, producing and researching in addition to practical hands-on experiences in the classroom.
 Each year, students win awards in state and national competitions and engage in meaningful internships.

 The Advertising and Public Relations major is one of four bachelor of science programs offered by the Department of Communication and Media.

 A large part of this 62-hour major includes foundational communication skills and perspectives.
-Some specific advertising-related courses that students also take deal with corporate communication, public relations, persuasive speaking, mass media, communication technology, popular culture, agency experience, and web content and management.
+Some specific advertising-related courses that students also take deal with corporate communications, public relations, persuasive speaking, mass media, communications technology, popular culture, agency experience and web content and management.
 A 21-hour minor is also available.

-To view the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the advertising and public relations program at Spring Arbor University, download the undergraduate course catalog.
+To view the course requirements and layout, course descriptions, a sample four-year plan and to learn more about the advertising and public relations program at Spring Arbor University, download the undergraduate course catalog.